PrabalPandit/ai-code-reviewer/guidelines.md

    - Are dependencies managed appropriately?

 **6. Testability and Testing:**
-   - Is the new or changed code adequately covered by unit tests and integration tests?
+   - Is the new or changed code adequately covered by unit tests?
    - Are the tests well-written, clear, and effectively validate the functionality and edge cases?
    - Are there any opportunities for adding integration or end-to-end tests?